Chinese manufacturing hub fights its first 2021 COVID-19 outbreak

 Flights leaving Ningbo Lishe International Airport to Shenzhen city were suspended from Sunday, while flights to Beijing were cancelled from Dec.
 6. Only one daily flight from Hangzhou to China's capital is allowed.

-More than half a million people in Zhejiang have been quarantined at centralised facilities, a province health official said on Monday.
+More than 50,000 people in Zhejiang have been quarantined at centralised facilities and nearly half a million people's health condition were monitored, a province health official said on Monday.
 The coastal province has a population of 64.6 million.

 Zhejiang has ordered travel agencies to suspend organising tourism trips linking the province and other areas and has also halted province-level sports events.